GREENFLAME1507/Minecraft-server-in-termux/README.md

 ## Minecraft server in termux
    This project aims at installing and hosting minecraft in Android devices using the Termux app

+## Requirements
+   your device must atleast have 2GB of ram and 500MB of storage for installation

 ## Support
   As this project dosen't use specific aarch64 links this can be used in any linux distros which are deb based